 Because the physical electricity we receive through the utility grid says nothing of its origin or how it was generated, RECs play an important role in accounting, tracking, and assigning ownership to renewable electricity generation and use.
-On a shared grid, whether from on-site or off-site resources, RECs are the instrument that electricity consumers must use to substantiate renewable electricity use claims.
+On a shared grid—whether the electricity comes from on-site or off-site resources—RECs are the instrument that electricity consumers must use to substantiate renewable electricity use claims.
 The short video to the right describes the importance and role of RECs in making green power possible for electricity consumers nationwide.

-RECs are the accepted legal instrument through which renewable energy generation and use claims are substantiated in the U.S. renewable energy market.
+RECs are the accepted legal instrument through which renewable energy generation and use claims are substantiated in the U.S. renewable electricity market.
 RECs are supported by several different levels of government, regional electricity transmission authorities, nongovernmental organizations (NGOs), and trade associations, as well as in U.S. case law.
-For additional information, please see the Center for Resource Solutions paper on "The Legal Basis for Renewable Energy Certificates (pdf)."
+For additional information, please see the Center for Resource Solutions' paper on the Legal Basis for Renewable Energy Certificates (pdf).

-REC Arbitrage is a green power procurement strategy used by electricity consumers to simultaneously meet two objectives: 1) decrease the cost of their renewable electricity use and 2) substantiate renewable electricity use and carbon footprint reduction claims.
+Renewable Energy Certificate (REC) Arbitrage (pdf) is a green power procurement strategy used by electricity consumers to simultaneously meet two objectives: 1) decrease the cost of their renewable electricity use and 2) substantiate renewable electricity use and carbon footprint reduction claims.
 The strategy is used by consumers installing self-financed renewable electricity projects or consumers who purchase renewable electricity directly from a renewable electricity project, such as through a power purchase agreement (PPA).

-Both offsets and RECs represent the environmental benefits of certain actions that can help mitigate GHG emissions.
+Both offsets and RECs represent the environmental benefits of certain actions that can help mitigate greenhouse gas emissions.
 Offsets represent a metric ton of emissions avoided or reduced; RECs represent attributes of 1 MWh renewable electricity generation.
-Offsets and RECs, however, are fundamentally different instruments with different impacts, representing different criteria for qualification and crediting in the context of inventory or emissions footprint.
-For additional information, please see the Offsets and RECs: What's the Difference? guidance document.
+Offsets and RECs, however, are fundamentally different instruments with different impacts, representing different criteria for qualification and crediting in the context of inventory or emissions footprints.
+For additional information, please see the Offsets and RECs: What's the Difference? (pdf) guidance document.